noah-schechter/docs-remix/content/docs/Investigations/searching-and-visualizing-data.md

 - **Tags—** Find all incidents of a project that have a certain tag or that don’t have a tag at all.
 Tags are used to coordinate projects and sort data.
 Project owners can create new tags as needed.
 - **Sensitivity—** Find all incidents of a project that have a certain Sensitivity value.

-## The Queue
+## The queue
-The Queue is a project-level view that organizes incidents by Status.
+The queue is a project-level view that organizes incidents by Status.
 Use it to quickly find a new incident to investigate.

 To find the queue, navigate to the Projects page and select the relevant project.
 Then click on the `Queue pane.